Ruff Rider Regatta 2016

 d) LATE STARTERS: Boats starting 30 minutes after the last boat across the start line will be disqualified.

-Ruff Rider Regatta was established and continues to be a 'FUN' regatta.
-The workers and organizers have struggled to give the participants a safe and enjoyable event.
+7) Ruff Rider Regatta was established and continues to be a 'FUN' regatta.
+The organizers strive to give the participants a safe and enjoyable event.
 Please do your part to promote sailing safety and ensure everyone involved has a good time and will want to return next year.